xAPPO/MQTT/README.md

 # Complete and Compliant Homie Topics

-Please leave this set ON for the time being.
-If you experience a lot of 'error' messages at startup then please toggle this off and then 'on' again and click 'next' through to restart.
-This option will be used once the 'Hubitat/' topic is deprecated to publish a minimal and non complient homie/ tree in it's palce - for simplicity.
+This option publishes a minimal but non 'homie3/4' compliant homie/ tree .
+It is simpler essentiallyy only presenting state values for device attributes that also (if settable) can be updated by appending /set to the end of the topic and publishing an 'allowable' payload.
+This likely works for HA Discovery but will obviously not work for homie discovery.

 # Retain homie states

-Makes the homie state topics retained on the MQTT broker (normal).
+Makes the homie state topics retained on the MQTT broker (normal - as per spec).
 NB homie /set topics should NOT be published retained.